112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 France does not have the very hot summer days and nights we get in the Middle West.
-The landscape of France is not deforested because for centuries the French have been careful to re-plant the trees they've cut down.
+The landscape of France is not deforested because for centuries the French have been careful to re-plant the trees they’ve cut down.
 And so the rivers of France run deep all year round, and the French soil is cool and moist, and wooden shoes come in mighty handy.
 The French farmer finds them more practical than leather-shoes.

 <div id="54"><em>54.
-“Why don't the French work their fields?
+“Why don’t the French work their fields?
 You see farm after farm without anyone working.
 The French are lazy.”</em></div>

 There were, until very recently, 2,230,000 Frenchmen _in Germany_ as PWs, slave labor, deportees.